Testing & Evaluation Janelle Larson Testing & Evaluation Janelle Larson

 Myth 1: “One treatment is enough.”

 Many believe that a single application of a product will permanently clear a pond or lake.
 In reality, nutrients such as phosphorus and nitrogen continually enter water from runoff, organic matter, and natural processes.
-These nutrients fuel algae and plant growth, meaning water clarity issues often return without ongoing management and treatment.
+These nutrients fuel green overgrowth and plant growth, meaning water clarity issues often return without ongoing management and treatment.

 Algae Armor binds orthophosphate and forms insoluble particles that settle to the bottom of the water column, making nutrients biologically unavailable.
 This approach addresses the root cause of recurring green overgrowth and supports a long-term, proactive nutrient management strategy.